apache/hop-website/README.md

 - Install using [Homebrew](https://brew.sh/) and [Node formulae](https://formulae.brew.sh/formula/node)
 - Install from official [Node packages](https://nodejs.org/en/download/)

-Note - If you have different Node version other than Node LTS version 12 you can use following command to make Node LTS version 12 as default Node version.
+Note - If you have different Node version other than Node.js Maintenance LTS version 12 you can use following command to make Node.js Maintenance LTS version 12 as your default Node.js version.

     $ nvm alias default 12